Axeiru/DNNFacialLandmarkThermometer/README.md

 # DNN Facial Landmark Thermometer
 ## GPU-Accelerated Facial Landmark Thermometer for Jetson Nano & PureThermal Mini using FLIR Radiometric Lepton 3.5
+#### This project attempts to detect fevers by tracking the medial canthus of the eye which serves as a proxy for internal body temperature.

 ![startupExample](https://github.com/Axeiru/DNNFacialLandmarkThermometer/blob/main/examples/startupExample.gif)